A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 India has classified TRF as a “terrorist organization” and linked it to the outlawed Islamist group Lashkar-e-Tayyiba, which was behind the deadly Mumbai attacks in 2008 and has a much higher profile.

-Kashmir police on Thursday published notices naming three suspects allegedly involved in the attack.
+Two days after the massacre, Kashmir police published notices naming three suspects allegedly involved in the attack.
 Two of the three are Pakistani nationals, according to the notices.
 They did not say how the men were identified.

 How have India and Pakistan responded?

-India has not publicly blamed any group for the attack but has justified its retaliatory moves as a response to Pakistan’s alleged “support for cross-border terrorism.”
+India has justified its retaliatory moves as a response to Pakistan’s alleged “support for cross-border terrorism.”

 New Delhi has closed a key border crossing and further restricted already limited visas for Pakistani citizens.
-It also expelled military, naval and air advisors from the Pakistani High Commission in New Delhi.
+It also expelled military, naval and air advisers from the Pakistani High Commission in New Delhi.

 The enormous Indus River system, which supports hundreds of millions of livelihoods across Pakistan and northern India, originates in Tibet, flowing through China and Indian-controlled Kashmir before reaching Pakistan.
 The vast volume of water is a vital resource for both countries, and the treaty governs how it is shared.

-A Pakistan government statement said that that any attempt to stop or divert water belonging to Pakistan would be considered an act of war.
+A Pakistan government statement said any attempt to stop or divert water belonging to Pakistan would be considered an act of war.

-Following India’s move, on Thursday Pakistan said it was suspending trade with India, closing its airspace and expelling Indian diplomats, calling India’s measures “unilateral, unjust, politically motivated, extremely irresponsible and devoid of legal merit.”
+Following India’s move, Pakistan said it was suspending trade with India, closing its airspace and expelling Indian diplomats, calling New Delhi’s measures “unilateral, unjust, politically motivated, extremely irresponsible and devoid of legal merit.”

-“India has time and again played the blame game and if there is proof of Pakistan’s involvement [in Pahalgam], please share it with us and the world,” Foreign Minister Ishaq Dar said.
+Pakistan’s Prime Minister Shehbaz Sharif on April 26 accused New Delhi of leveling “baseless allegations” against Islamabad and said it was “open to participating in any neutral, transparent and credible investigation.”

+The next day, India’s navy said it conducted “anti-ship firings” to “revalidate and demonstrate readiness of platforms, systems and crew for long range precision offensive strike,” in a statement on X.

 What is the situation like in Kashmir?

+Arshad Najam, 48, a school teacher who lives in Pakistan-administered Kashmir close to the line that divides the territory, said he was on edge.

+“We have cleaned our bunker,” he told CNN.
+“There is fear among people… anything can occur at any moment.”

-Thousands have flocked to the streets to condemn the deadly attacks as business owners express concerns over the impact it has already had on the popular tourist destination during peak season.
+Thousands have flocked to the streets in recent days to condemn the deadly attacks as business owners express concerns over the impact it has already had on the popular tourist destination during peak season.

-“There has been 80-90% cancellation of all our tours and travels in the coming days and weeks,” said Mohsin, who goes by one name, and manages a tour company in the region.
-“We are in complete monetary loss.
-I might have to shift to another business if this continues.”

-Schools and businesses have resumed after being shut on Wednesday in many parts of Kashmir, while demonstrations of solidarity erupted in Srinagar’s Lal Chowk, the city square.

 Meanwhile, anti-Pakistan protests have erupted in India’s capital Delhi and several other cities, raising fears of fueling anti-Kashmiri and anti-Muslim sentiment.